 Sophomore albums are notorious for being cursed, but hard work pays off.
 Having pushed themselves even further this time around to evolve their sound, the members of the band WSTR are here to debunk the sophomore slump myth with their upcoming release, Identity Crisis (out August 31st).
-Having somewhat recently signing with Hopeless Records and preparing to be support on Neck Deep’s upcoming tour, it’s safe to say that WSTR is just getting started.
+Additionally, they’ve somewhat recently signed with Hopeless Records and are preparing to be support on Neck Deep’s upcoming tour, so it’s safe to say that WSTR is just getting started.
 They spoke with us here at GID about their bold new album, pushing themselves without losing themselves and the beauty of subjective interpretation when it comes to music.

 GID: Your second full-length album titled Identity Crisis (which many are eagerly awaiting, including us!) comes out at the end of August 31st and you have dropped a video for your single “Bad to the Bone” which a lot of your fans love.
 Some of my favorite lines from that song come in the second verse where it says “I’m trying to paint a pretty picture in front of everyone/ But it ain’t so fun/ Cos with one mad rush/ Yeah they’ll take my brush/ And make God damn sure that the colours run”.
 How was it pulling from your personal experiences this time around to push the songwriting process?

 WSTR: Everything I write lyrically comes from my own personal experiences usually.
 I can’t seem to write any other way yet.
 Bad to the bone comes from nasty rumours and people talking about you.
 This seems to come more and more when people start to know who you are even if it is just through social media.
 It happens a lot now a days though and social media can be a dangerous place.

 GID: So, just what was the inspiration behind naming your album Identity Crisis?
 Your last album was titled Red, Green or Inbetween, am I sensing a pattern here?